tmiklas/tbeam-helium-mapper/README.md

 by [Max-Plastix](https://github.com/Max-Plastix/tbeam-helium-mapper/)

 ### TL;DR
-This code loads onto Lilygo TTGO T-Beam board to make a Helium Network Mapper.
-To build one, download this build, configure three files, and upload it to your device.
-Go travel around to contribute to the Helium Network Map.
+This code loads onto LilyGo TTGO T-Beam v1.1 board to make a Helium Network Mapper.
+To build one: download this build, configure some files, and upload it to your device.
+Go travel the world to contribute to the Helium Network Coverage Maps!

 ## Purpose
 The goal of this software is to have a **TTGO T-Beam** Mapper that's ideally suited to walking or driving, taking cues from the USB Power source and movement for activity level.

 This device uploads GPS coordinates from the TTGO T-Beam to the Helium network, be used for tracking and determining signal coverage of LoRaWAN gateways and hotspots.
 With this software and a T-Beam device, one can contribute to the [Helium Network](https://www.helium.com) Mapper or Cargo projects.
-Details for the Mapper project can be found [here](https://mappers.helium.com/) and details for Cargo can be found [here](https://cargo.helium.com/)
+Details for the Mapper project can be found [here](https://mappers.helium.com/) and details for Cargo can be found [here](https://cargo.helium.com/).
+It also works with [Coverage Map](https://coveragemap.net/heatmap/), a new Heatmap view of Helium hotspots and coverage.

 The Mapper is intended to be highly active while the vehicle is in motion, and quieter when the vehicle is stationary.
 By default, it is not miserly with Data Credits.
-If you want to conserve Data Credits or battery power, tune the default configuration to send packets less frequently.
+If you want to conserve Data Credits or battery power, tune the configuration to send packets less frequently.

 ### But do I get PAID for Mapping?!

 No, you do not.
 I put this here because it seems to be the #1 FAQ.
 You do not earn HNT or Data Credits by mapping.
 Mapping costs you very little -- One Penny (USD $0.01) for every thousand mapping packets.
 It helps the Helium network by providing a coverage map, and it helps you by providing clarity on your own local Helium environment.
+It's all volunteer.

+### But do I get to flag and delist spoofing gamer Hotspots?!

+No, you do not.
+It's the #2 FAQ.
+The Mapper data and coverage maps are not involved in any POC challenges or used for gaming denylists.

 ## Supported Hardware
-I tested this software on (several) LilyGo TTGO T-Beam v1.1 devices, all on **US915**.
-These are commonly avaialable as "Meshtastic" devices from AliExpress, Amazon, Banggood, eBay, etc, usually as a kit with an unsoldered OLED screen and SMA antenna.
+I tested this software on (many) LilyGo [TTGO T-Beam v1.1](http://www.lilygo.cn/prod_view.aspx?TypeId=50060&Id=1317&FId=t3:50060:3) devices, all on **US915**.
+Others have enjoyed success on **EU688** and other worldwide bands, with the matching device.
+These are commonly avaialable as "Meshtastic" devices from AliExpress, Amazon, Banggood, eBay, etc, usually as a kit with an unsoldered OLED screen and SMA antenna for around USD $30.00.

 If you have an older v0.7 board or different region, adjust the configuration to match.
-If you have a unique variant (Neo 8M?) and find something not working, open an Issue and provide what information you can.
+If you have a unique variant and find something not working, open an Issue and provide what information you can.

+### Semtech LoRa Radio
+This build uses the [MCCI Catena LMIC Library](https://github.com/mcci-catena/arduino-lmic) for LoRaWAN on the Semtech SX1276 or SX1272 radio modules.

+Note that the T-Beam device with a [U.FL / I-PEX](https://www.hirose.com/product/series/U.FL#) LoRa antenna connector and uBlox NEO-8M GPS module comes with a Semtech SX1262 radio, which is NOT supported by the LMIC library.
+**Do Not Buy** [this incorrect device](https://www.amazon.com/T-Beam-NEO-M8N-Wireless-Bluetooth-Display/dp/B07X2SNNGQ) for use on Helium!
+It will not work.

+### OLED Display
+Most T-Beam units arrive with no OLED Display attached.
+You **can** operate the mapper without an OLED display, if you would like.
+Of course, the status and menu will be invisible, but there may be applications where a display is not required.

+The most common OLED Display used is a 0.96" screen with SSD1306 controller.
+You may also use 1.3" displays, or displays with an SH1106 controller.
+The software should auto-detect the correct controller protocol and display i2c address, but if you have an unusual display, file an issue to see if it can be supported.
+When an OLED display is installed, you should see the detected type and address in the startup messages on UART.

+#### Soldering the 4-pin OLED connection

+Since the display is not pre-installed, the buyer must solder the 4-pin connection between the T-Beam and OLED.
+Be very careful to match the pinout and position of the display!
+Some OLED displays have VCC and GND reversed from the expected pinout, and require some creative wiring to adapt.

+If you incorrectly power the OLED, short connections, or damage the Pin 21/22 connections (i2c), it is very likely that both the OLED and the AXP Power management unit are unreachable, and the board may fail in unexpected ways.
+It's a good idea to program the device and check the UART Monitor output before installing the OLED, for some confidence that the board works before soldering.

 # Mandatory Configuration
 Before Buliding and Uploading, you will probably want to inspect or change some items in these three files:
   - `platformio.ini`
   - `main/configuration.h`
   - `main/credentials.cpp`
 The comments and text below will guide you on what values to look out for.

+### Geographic Region, and Frequency
 By default, this build is for the **US915** region.
-Change `platformio.ini` for a different locale.
+Change the declaration in `platformio.ini` for a different locale, to select the correct operating rules and frequency for your country.

+### PlatformIO Communication port
 You might have to adjust the COM Port in `platformio.ini` for Uploading and Monitoring if PlatformIO doesn't auto-detect your port correctly.
+If you have a single T-Beam on a Windows computer, PlatformIO will usually auto-detect it correctly.
+If you have a bunch of Serial USB devices, unusual USB topography, or weird device drivers, you might have to set this to a fixed port.
+Note that Upload and Monitor are set separately, and have different auto-detection logic.

+On MacOS, it can be significantly more complicated to connect PlatformIO to your device.
+Ask in the Discord for help.

+### Helium Device IDs
+Each LoRaWAN device on Helium is identified by the three OTAA values used in Joining the network: `DevEUI`, `AppEUI`, and `AppKey`.

-You should choose your own AppKey value in `credentials.cpp`.
-Either take the random one suggested by the Console Device entry, or make up one of your own.
+You should choose your own private `AppKey` value in `credentials.cpp`.
+Either take the random value generated by the new Console Device entry, or make up one of your own.
 Read the notes in `credentials.cpp` for details.
+The value in the build must match the value in Console, regardless of how you achieve that.

-By default, the DevEUI is generated automatically to be unique to each unit, but you may want to hardcode it in `credentials.cpp` instead.
+By default, the `DevEUI` is generated automatically to be unique to each unit, but you may want to hardcode it in `credentials.cpp` instead.
+There is an explanation there of why you might want to go either way.

+### Mapper uplink period and behavior
 Read through the comments in `configuration.h` to see if the default Mapper behavior suits your needs, especially in the area of default time/distance between Uplink packets.

-## How it Works
+# Operation: How it Works
 When your car is started, and USB Power appears, the Mapper will power on, acquire GPS, and continue mapping.
 It re-uses the last network Join state for faster connection and fewer packets.

 The Mapper is always looking to see if it's been a long time, or you moved some distance from the last report.
-Whichever one happens first causes a transmission to be sent, plotting a point on the Helium map.
+Whichever one happens first causes a transmission to be sent, plotting a point on the Helium map.  **Time or Distance** are the two main factors in determining when to send Uplinks.

 When moving, the Mapper will send out a packet every time GPS indicates it has moved `MIN_DIST` meters.
 This is the primary knob to turn for more/fewer packets.
 A Helium hex cell is about 340meters across, so the default 68-meter packet distance will send quite a few redundant packets for each mapped cell.
 DC is incredibly cheap, but adjust the distance if you want to send fewer packets.

-This is the normal operation of the Mapper in motion.. every `MIN_DIST` meters, one ping reporting position, while the battery charges from USB.
+This is the normal operation of the Mapper in motion: every `MIN_DIST` meters, one Uplink is sent reporting position while the battery charges from USB.
 If the speed of motion is fast, it may even result in back-to-back packet sends (at greater distance) limited by the bandwidth of your chosen Spreading Factor (Data Rate) and country restrictions.
 (In the United States US915, at SF10, this is about two seconds maximum speed.
 In Thailand, it can be 37 seconds or more.)

 When the Mapper comes to a stop, staying within `MIN_DIST` meters, it sends a hearbeat ping every `STATIONARY_TX_INTERVAL` seconds (default: 60).
 This serves to keep it visible on the map and report battery voltage.
-Too often?
-Dial up the `STATIONARY_TX_INTERVAL` to a longer interval.
+(Too often for you?
+Dial up the `STATIONARY_TX_INTERVAL` to a longer interval.)

-After being stationary a long time (parked) with a decreasing battery voltage, we change to a slower pace of updates.
+After being stationary a long time (parked) with a decreasing battery voltage, we change to a slower pace of "not moving" updates.
 This happens after `REST_WAIT` seconds (default: 30 minutes).
 In the Rest state, the Mapper transmits every `REST_TX_INTERVAL` seconds (default: 5 minutes).

+After an even longer time (parked, not moving, no USB), the Mapper will power off the GPS to save significant power.
+It will go into the lowest power state, waiting for USB power to come back.
+Periodically, it will power up the GPS, get a location fix and see if it moved while sleeping.
+It may have missed significant movement during sleep time, and wake to full Mapping.
+Or it hasn't moved at all and goes back to sleep.

 Eventually, the ~100mA power drain of the mapper (with OLED screen & GPS) runs the battery down below `BATTERY_LOW_VOLTAGE` volts, and the Mapper will save state and completely power off.

-It will power on and resume only when USB power appears.
+Regardless of battery or sleep state, the Mapper will power on and resume when USB power appears.

 # Detailed Operation